vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 # Procore Submittal and RFI Tracker

-> A Power Automate flow that automatically logs Procore Submittal and RFI email notifications into an Excel tracker, with no manual data entry required.
+> Automatically capture Procore Submittal and RFI email notifications, extract key project information, and log them into a structured Excel tracker—without manual data entry.
+Built with Microsoft Power Automate for structural engineering workflows.

 Built by a structural engineer, this flow monitors your Outlook for incoming Procore action emails.
 It extracts key submittal and RFI information directly into a structured Excel tracker hosted on OneDrive or SharePoint.
+No coding is required to use this workflow.
+Simply import the Power Automate package, connect your Microsoft 365 account, and point the flow to your Excel tracker.

+---

+## Why I Built This

+As a structural engineer, I was spending time manually tracking incoming RFIs and submittals, almost wasting roughly 40 hours per year.

+Instead of copying information into spreadsheets, I built a Power Automate workflow that performs the extraction automatically.

+The result is a searchable tracker that stays up to date with zero manual data entry.

 ---